MooersLab/ofat4xtals/README.md

 ## Autogenerated Recipes

 The recipes for each crystallization solution are automatically generated for continuously varying factors based on the user-supplied input.
-The recipes for categorical factors, like buffer identity, have to be entered by hand.
+The recipes for categorical factors, like buffer identity, must be entered by hand.
 The column on the left below is for a continuous factor.
 The column on the right is for a categorical factor.